alan-turing-institute/data-safe-haven/docs/roles/system_deployer/deploy_shm.md

 - Go to [https://aka.ms/mfasetup](https://aka.ms/mfasetup) in an **incognito / private browsing** tab
 - Enter your username (`aad.admin.firstname.lastname@<SHM domain>`)
 - Click the `Forgotten my password` link
-- Enter the captcha text and press next
+- Enter the CAPTCHA text and press next
+  - If you get a message about not being registered for self-service password reset, this indicates that you have not registered both a phone number and an email address in Azure Active Directory
 - Enter your mobile phone number, making sure to prefix it with the country code and to **not include** the leading zero (`+<country-code> <phone-number-without-leading-zero>` e.g. `+44 7700900000`).
 - Enter the code that was texted to your phone
 - Enter a new password